metablaster/WindowsFirewallRuleset/README.md

 - Loading rules into an empty GPO should be very fast, however loading into GPO which already contains rules will be significantly slower (depends on number of existing rules)
-- All errors and warnings will be saved to `Logs` directory, you can review these logs later if you want to fix some problem, most warnings can be safely ignored but errors should be resolved.
+- All errors and warnings will be saved to `Logs` directory, you can review these logs later if you want to fix some problem, most warnings and even some errors can be safely ignored, in certain cases you might want to resolve errors if possible.
 - Any rule that results in "Access is denied" while loading should be reloaded by executing specific script again, see [FAQ](Readme/FAQ.md) for more information on why this may happen.
-- If the project was manually downloaded, transferred from another computer or media then you should\
+- If the repository was manually downloaded, transferred from another computer or media then you should\
-unblock all files in project first to avoid YES/NO spam questions for every executing script, by running `Scripts\Unblock-Project.ps1`\
+unblock all files in repository first to avoid YES/NO spam questions for every executing script, by running `Scripts\Unblock-Project.ps1`\
 Master script `Scripts\Deploy-Firewall.ps1` does this in case if you forget, but initial YES/NO questions will still be present in that case.
 - If you download code to location that is under "Ransomware protection" (in Windows Defender), make sure to whitelist either `pwsh.exe` (Core edition) or `powershell.exe` (Desktop edition) otherwise doing anything may be blocked.\
-PowerShell console may need to be restarted for "Controlled folder access" changes to take effect.
+PowerShell console might need to be restarted for "Controlled folder access" changes to take effect.
 - It's important to understand these rules are designed to be used as "Standard" user, not as user that is Administrator, if you're Administrator on your computer you'll have to either create standard user account and use that for your everyday life or modify code to allow Administrator